-If the return is prepared by an accounting firm duly registered as a Tax Return Specialist, it must include the employer identification number, the registration number and be signed by the authorized person.
+If the return is prepared by an accounting firm duly registered as a Tax Return Specialist, it must include, the registration number and be signed by the authorized person.

 AREA CODE

 You must indicate the area code (787 or 939) in the parenthesis located in the spaces provided in the heading of the return to write the phone number.